sddevelopment-be/GildedRose-Refactoring-Kata/Java/docs/DEV_LOG.md

 - No way to add inventory after the Inn has been created
 - "No default item can have a quality of more than 50" -> not ensured by the code.
 Test and fix if needed.
+- Write some wrapper around Item so that I can change the behaviour if needed or rename stuff withoput upsetting the Goblins